Associate Professor, Urban Studies and Planning

 Professor Karen Gibson specializes in the subjects of housing and community development, black urban history, and economic inequality.
 Her courses include urban housing and development, concepts of community development, poverty in the urban community, and community economic development.

 She is currently conducting an analysis of neighborhood change, specifically the processes of segregation, housing disinvestment, reinvestment, and gentrification, in Portland’s historic African-American community, the Albina District.
 Her 2007 article on the topic, “Bleeding Albina: A History of Community Disinvestment, 1940-2000,” published in Transforming Anthropology, has been widely circulated within Portland and has become a valued community resource.
-She is co-author of an article in the Oregon Historical Quarterly (Spring 2013) that examines police brutality and community attempts at police reform in the Albina District.
+Her article, "Black and Blue: Police-Community Relations in Portland's Albina District, 1964-1985," co-authored with Dr. Leanne Serbulo, won the 2013 Joel Palmer Award for best article in the Oregon Historical Quarterly.
 A book chapter which revisits and updates Portland's 1968 Racial Justice Report appears in the edited volume "Reinventing Race, Reinventing Racism" (Brill, 2012).
 Her work has also appeared in the Journal of Planning Education and Research, Cities, and Feminist Economics.

 Dr. Gibson’s applied social research has involved a partnership with Home Forward (formerly the Housing Authority of Portland) from (2001-2010), in which she evaluated both their anti-poverty program (GOALS) and the social impacts of their public housing redevelopment HOPE VI projects.
 She appears in the film Imagining Home: Stories of Columbia Villa, which documents the transformation of Oregon’s largest public housing development, Columbia Villa into the mixed-use development, New Columbia.
 She traces racially discriminatory housing policies in the 2015 film, Portland Civil Rights: Lift Ev'ry Voice.